MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/install-mobile-app.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: phone, tablet
-ms.date: 10/15/2020
+ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: cd6b60a284b060fd44339d6f9e10ac7acbb5d159
+ms.openlocfilehash: a751254ae127e3bcde2a5313ca6d5bcfe3ec1117
-ms.sourcegitcommit: ff2b55b7e790447e0c1fcd5c2ec7f7610338ebaa
+ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2021
+ms.lasthandoff: 03/31/2021
-ms.locfileid: "5387240"
+ms.locfileid: "5786239"
 ---
 # <a name="getting-business-central-on-your-mobile-device"></a>Getting Business Central on Your Mobile Device

 Access your [!INCLUDE[prod_short](includes/prod_short.md)] data from your mobile device.
-You can navigate through your business data, use features such as send to Excel or Office 365, view up-to-date charts and KPIs, email sales quotes and invoices, and shoot and attach pictures with your camera.
+You can navigate through your business data, use features such as send to Excel or Microsoft 365, view up-to-date charts and KPIs, email sales quotes and invoices, and shoot and attach pictures with your camera.
 Follow the steps below to download the app and get started.

 > [!Video https://www.microsoft.com/en-us/videoplayer/embed/RE4Arje?rel=0]